vidstack/vidstack.io/src/routes/docs/player/getting-started/quickstart/_components/_InstallNPM.md

 reasons to locally bundle instead of using a CDN.

 - It provides the greatest control over the library.
-If you're looking to build your own player elements or modify certain behaviour, then this is the path of least resistance.
+If you're looking to build your own player elements or modify certain behavior, then this is the path of least resistance.

 - It provides the optimal development experience working with the library because your IDE can provide you with type/value validation and documentation.
 We also ship a helpful